zhong-j-yu/rekex/doc/Spec.md

 ### Equality

-Two annotated types are equal if they have the same syntactic form.
+Two annotated types are equal if they have the same form.
 (Equality is not defined by mutual subtyping relationship.)

 ### Subtyping